 It is our goal for you to have an enhanced student research experience that:

-1. Increases your scientific critical thinking skills;
+- Increases your scientific critical thinking skills;

-2. Expands your scientific literacy; and
+- Expands your scientific literacy;

-4. Improves your qualification for future research positions or graduate school.
+- Improves your qualification for future research positions or graduate school.

-SUPER instruction and active learning activities help you achieve these goals.
+SUPER’s active learning activities help you achieve these goals.

-While the course credits for students participating in SUPER are earned through ESS, NREL scientists and graduate students maintain a key role in the program, serving as mentors for students who can come from any Warner College (WCNR) department, or even any department in the University (most students do come from ESS).
+While the course credits for students participating in SUPER are earned through ESS, SUPER mentors maintain a key role in the program, serving as mentors for students who can come from any Warner College (WCNR) department, or even other CSU colleges (most students do come from ESS).
 This mentorship, and the inclusion of students on research teams as full participants, prepares students for real-world science careers and research collaboration.
-NREL graduate students also gain critical guided mentoring experience through this program, setting them up for success in advising and mentoring students in the future.
+Graduate student mentors also gain critical guided mentoring experience through this program, setting them up for success in advising and mentoring students in the future.

 The SUPER Program was first created in 2010 by graduate students in the Natural Resource Ecology Laboratory (NREL) who recognized the need for foundational research skills training.
 They also recognized the capacity of NREL scientists and graduate students to mentor undergraduate researchers.
 Over the years, the program has been modified to best meet the needs of developing young scientists, and to track the demands of the ecological research sector to create the scientists of the future.
 Dr. Stacy Lynn of the Natural Resource Ecology Laboratory and joint faculty with ESS teaches and coordinates the program.